 Despite advances, the Brazilian educational system has many challenges.
 Teachers are not adequately trained and many children in Brazil are being moved through school even though they have not mastered the basics, such as reading and math.

-Responding to this situation, Compassion Brazil, has begun a literacy program to teach children who have not gained adequate skills in school.
+Responding to this situation, Compassion Brazil, began a literacy program to teach children who have not gained adequate skills in school.

 The constitution provides for freedom of religion and the government generally respects this right in practice.